-If my child's meal is free under special programs this year, why would I need to file an application?
+If my child's meal was free in the 21-22 school year why would I need to file an application?

 - Meal applications for families with students in mixed "Pricing" and Community Eligible Provision (CEP) schools allow us to gather information that will be used to calculate which schools may be included as a CEP school in future years.
 Some schools in the pricing list are very close to qualifying for community eligible provision status so your application will be helping your school potentially qualify as a school that does not require application in the future.

 - Your application will provide a 30 day carryover into the 22-23 school year and will generate a reminder to file so that you do not incur charges in the beginning of the next school year.

 - At this time we expect to return to charging for meals in the 22-23 school year as there are no current waivers extending the 21-22 option to serve all NSLP schools at no charge.
 The schools that will begin charges again are pricing schools.

 The application portal does not look the same this year, what is happening?

 This year free and reduced applications are processed at www.schoolcafe.com/anchorage This is new for all of us, but fairly simple to use.
 We appreciate feedback on the new system at email@example.com.
 Chances are, if you had a question, so does another parent so please, do write us.
 We are in the process of adding helpful notes in the portal and are happy to assist parents with any questions.

 Does the new free and reduced software have new features?

 Yes!
 Once you register yourself and choose "Apply for benefits" you will be able to track the progress of your application.
 Coming soon will be direction's on how to reprint your letter should you need it later in the year.
 Every spring we get numerous calls for proof of approval letters that may have been tossed, or lost, now parents will have access to those letters and not have to wait for mail or come to our office with I.D. to receive your letter.